jadecobra/python_tdd_exercises/source/how_to/sleep_duration/test_duration_tests.rst

     AttributeError: module 'datetime' has no attribute 'strptime'

-  my import statement is different from the `example in the documentation <https://docs.python.org/3/library/datetime.html?highlight=time%20difference#examples-of-usage-datetime>`_
+  my `import statement`_ is different than the `example in the documentation <https://docs.python.org/3/library/datetime.html?highlight=time%20difference#examples-of-usage-datetime>`_
 * I change the calls

   .. code-block:: python